Class 3B vs. Class IV Lasers

 Aspen Summit Laser | Aspen Pinnacle Laser | Aspen Pinnacle Pro Laser

-Speak to an Aspen Laser Specialist
+Contact an Aspen Laser Specialist

 Class III therapy lasers are making a large number of FALSE claims against Class IV therapy lasers in an effort to discredit them